hamzhfreajat/Normalization/README.md

 * Support another type of files, like XML or json, make sure to not break the old cases as well.
 * Implement an HTML layout which allows a user to upload a file, choose the column to scale, then generate the result CSV file.
+* There are some scenarios we didn't cover in our unit tests, can you find them and provide proper test coverage for them.